Here are the typical methods for its use.

 To change the solid opacity of an object:

-- From the Color panel, choose stroke or fill from the Stroke/Fill color selector.
+- From the Colour panel, choose stroke or fill from the Stroke/Fill colour selector.

 - Drag the Opacity slider.